 When you think of home, you probably think of warmth, peace, love, and safety.
-But what many don’t realize is that their homes may in fact be a breeding ground for an all too common—and dangerous—substance: black mold.
+But what many don’t realize is that their homes may in fact be a breeding ground for one of the all too common—and toxic molds: Stachybotrys.

 Though most commonly found in older homes, black mold can take root anywhere.
 Once it settles into your home, it can be extremely difficult to remove.
 The dangers of leaving it alone or trying to remove it yourself are costly, as it is highly toxic.

 In this guide, we’ll explain everything you need to know about the dangers of black mold.

 Black mold, known in the scientific community as Stachybotrys chartarum, is a toxic fungus that feeds on materials commonly found in homes, including drywall, carpeting, and insulation.
 Though commonly referred to as black mold, in reality the color can range anywhere from black to dark green.
 It’s less common than other types of mold you may find in your home, but also more dangerous.

 Once black mold gets into a home, it can spread quickly and cause health problems for everyone living there.

 How Does Black Mold Get Into Your Home?

 Mold spores float in the air, and come into your home through doors, windows, and ventilation systems.
 They can even be carried in on your shoes or your pet’s fur.
 However, mold only begins to spread when it comes into contact with moisture.
 That’s why you’ll most often find mold growing in damp basements or along pipes.

 Black mold grows especially well in homes because it feeds on porous materials like drywall and carpeting.
 However, like all forms of mold, it does require constant moisture to grow.
 Often, you’ll find black mold in your home after experiencing some sort of flooding or water damage.